arthtyagi/wwdc2021/readme.md

 ## Development Checklist

+- [ ] Verify eligibility to work at AstroZ
+- [ ] Animation transitioning you to the Spacelon team
+- [ ] Mission of Spacelon team - Learn the physics behind launching rockets
-- [ ] Calculus programatically in Swift.
+- [ ] Simple concepts in theory with animated graphs
-- [ ] Swift UI and SpriteKit - Aesthetic rocket, graphs, visualizations, and animation.
-- [ ] Optimize parameters to make sure the rocket works.
+- [ ] Once the user is finished with those, a simple rocket launch test.

+** Rocket Launch Test ? **

+- [ ] Success screen, "Launch rocket button", thematic launch.
+- [ ] Failure screen, "Launch rocket button", thematic crash.

 Optional :

-Once the rocket is built,
+Once the playground is built,

+- [ ] Simulation for the rocket that looks slick.
 - [ ] ARKit to see the rocket fly?